ingridpierre/pi-airplay/FIXES.md

 The following important fixes have been implemented today:

-1. **Port Conflict Resolution**: Fixed conflicts between the old Pi-DAD app (running on port 5000) and the new Pi-AirPlay app (running on port 8000) to ensure both AirPlay streaming and web interface work correctly.
+1. **Removed ColorThief Dependency**: Completely removed the dynamic background color functionality that required the `colorthief` package.
+Now uses a fixed background color for all album artwork, improving stability and eliminating installation issues.

-2. **Missing Package Fix**: Added the missing `colorthief` Python package which was causing the web interface to fail with "ModuleNotFoundError: No module named 'colorthief'".
+2. **Port Conflict Resolution**: Fixed conflicts between the old Pi-DAD app (running on port 5000) and the new Pi-AirPlay app (running on port 8000) to ensure both AirPlay streaming and web interface work correctly.

 3. **Consolidated Startup Scripts**: Updated `pi_airplay.sh` and `install_pi_airplay.sh` to include all necessary fixes in a streamlined manner.
 No longer need multiple fix scripts.

 4. **Improved Metadata Pipe Handling**: Added better error handling for the metadata pipe creation, with proper permissions (666) and cleanup.

-5. **Pre-Runtime Dependency Check**: Added automatic Python package checking before startup to detect missing dependencies like `colorthief`.
+5. **Simplified Web Interface**: Improved reliability by removing unnecessary visual processing that caused errors on some Raspberry Pi configurations.

 ## Recent Improvements